brandur/sorg/content/articles/idempotency-keys.md

   due to a constraint violation or a database connectivity problem.
-* Our call to Stripe could time out, leaving it unclear whether our charge when through or not.
+* Our call to Stripe could time out, leaving it unclear whether our charge went through or not.
 * Contacting Mailgun to send the receipt could fail, leaving the user with a credit card charge but no formal notification of the transaction.